edreessaied/multiThreadedMM/README.md

 written to.

 The `/MultiThreadMM/src/` directory is where all the code lives.
-Once you downloaded and moved the project into a comfortable environment of your choosing, you can open a terminal and `cd` into this directory.
+Once you've downloaded and moved the project into a comfortable environment of your choosing, you can open a terminal and `cd` into this directory.
 In this directory, I've also written a `Makefile`.
 In order to compile and run the program, run these commands in the terminal in the current directory:

 `make`

 `./mmProgram`

 The first command will generate an executable file titled `mmProgram`. `./mmProgram` will then run this executable.
 If you receive an issue when running `make` that